midyan/react-p5/README.md

   $ npm run setup
   ```
   <br>
-  To start the project, simple run the command below and a localhost server will be created with everything up and running:
+  To start the project, simply run the command below and a localhost server will be created with everything up and running:
   ```sh
   $ npm run start
   ```